ietf-wg-cellar/ebml-specification/specification.markdown

 ## EBML Document Version

-The version of the EBML Body is found in EBMLDocTypeVersion.
-A parser for the particular DocType format can read the EBML Document if it can read either the EBMLDocTypeVersion version of that format or a version equal or higher than the one found in EBMLDocTypeReadVersion.
+The version of the EBML Body is found in DocTypeVersion.
+A parser for the particular DocType format can read the EBML Document if it can read either the DocTypeVersion version of that format or a version equal or higher than the one found in DocTypeReadVersion.

 # Elements semantics